Azure-Samples/ms-identity-android-java/README.md

 * Multiple Account Mode: Select this to explore Multiple Account
     * B2C Mode: Select this to Explore B2C
 2. Depending on the mode selected, click on `sign-in` or `Get Graph Data Interactively` or `run user flow` , it takes you to  Sign in (`add account`) page.
-3. Sign in with AAD, MSA or B2C account.
+3. Sign in with Microsoft Entra ID, MSA or B2C account.
 4. If this is your first time running the scenario, you will see a consent dialogue.
 Select 'yes' to proceed.
 5. Once successfully signed-in, basic user details will be displayed.